Coping with Grief

 We would like to offer our sincere support to anyone coping with grief.
 Enter your email below for our complimentary daily grief messages.
 Messages run for up to one year and you can stop at any time.
 Your email will not be used for any other purpose.

-All arrangements are under the direction of the Jones Funeral Home in St. James, MO.
+Arrangements are under the direction of Jones Funeral Home in St. James, Missouri.

 Jean Crafton Scholarship Fund C/O Phelps County Bank